scipy/scipy.org/www/install.rst

 -------------------------------

-For most users, especially on Windows and Mac, the easiest way to install the packages of the Scipy stack is to download one of these Python distributions, which includes all the key packages:
+For most users, especially on Windows and Mac, the easiest way to install the packages of the SciPy stack is to download one of these Python distributions, which includes all the key packages:

 * `Anaconda <http://continuum.io/downloads.html>`_: A free distribution
-  for the Scipy stack.
+  for the SciPy stack.
 Supports Linux, Windows and Mac.
-* `Enthought Canopy <http://www.enthought.com/products/canopy/>`_: The free and commercial versions include the core Scipy stack packages.
+* `Enthought Canopy <http://www.enthought.com/products/canopy/>`_: The free and commercial versions include the core SciPy stack packages.
 Supports Linux, Windows and Mac.
 * `Python(x,y) <http://code.google.com/p/pythonxy/>`_: A free distribution
-  including the Scipy stack, based around the Spyder IDE.
+  including the SciPy stack, based around the Spyder IDE.
 Windows only.
 * `WinPython <http://code.google.com/p/winpython/>`_: A free distribution
-  including the Scipy stack.
+  including the SciPy stack.
 Windows only.
 * `Pyzo <http://www.pyzo.org/>`_: A free distribution based on Python 3 (see :ref:`python3`) with the IEP editor.
 Supports Linux and Windows.